-Some of the conditions they are associated with include:
+Some of the conditions associated with the Australian Terrier breed include:

-Legg-Calve-Perthes Disease: This relates to an abnormal formation of the hip joint.
-It usually shows early in the dog's life, and corrective surgery can have good results.
+- Legg-Calve-Perthes Disease: This disease relates to an abnormal formation of the hip joint.
+Signs usually begin to show early in the dog's life, and corrective surgery can have good results.

-Diabetes: If your dog is suffering from Diabetes, you may see them have an increase in thirst and hunger levels, and a need to urinate more.
-They can start to lose weight and become lethargic.
+- Diabetes: If your dog is suffering from Diabetes, you may notice signs like increased thirst and hunger levels along with frequent urination.
+Your dog may also begin losing weight or become lethargic.
 While it can be serious if left untreated, this condition can be successfully managed after diagnosis.

 Diet and Nutrition